NVIDIA/accelerated-computing-hub/gpu-deployment-tutorial/gpu-deployment-from-scratch.md

 ### Python Software environments

-At the moment, when you install CuPy with pip, the wheel only contains the Python code, not the underlying CUDA libraries.
-CuPy expects to find CUDA libraries already installed on your system at `/usr/local/cuda` or in the system library path.
-This is why we need to install the CUDA Toolkit separately.
+At the moment, when you install CuPy with pip, the package has dependencies on CUDA libraries that aren't available on PyPI.
+CuPy expects to find these CUDA libraries already installed on your system at `/usr/local/cuda` or in the system library path.
+This is why we need to install the CUDA Toolkit separately using the system package manager.

 > [!NOTE]
 > For `cupy` this will change in the upcoming release.
 For `cudf` and `cuml`this is not an issue.
 Here we are illustrating how to troubleshoot in case you run into this type of errors.